sirnuke/steambridge/documentation/indepth.md

   steam\_appid.txt**, for example.
 Many games have this already.
 * Recommend wine debug settings of WINEDEBUG="+steam\_bridge" when running Wine games using SteamBridge.
+* Long term, setting up *steam_api.dll* and *steam_appid.txt* will be handled by SteamBridge.
 * Proxy outputs on stdout, and the Winelib Bridge DLL outputs on stderr.
   They step on each other's toes when both using stderr.
-* Additionally, I recommend piping stdout and stderr.
+* Additionally, I recommend piping stdout and stderr, so you have a record if/when stuff breaks.
-* Renaming the real *steam\_api.dll* to *steam\_api_original.dll* is a
+* Renaming the real *steam_api.dll* to *steam_api_original.dll* is a
   Good Idea, and lets you symlink to which ever one is currently being used.
-* The built-in WINE Visual C+++ Runtime (2010, aka msvcp100.dll) works fine, outside seemingly a single specific scenario (so far).
+* The built-in WINE Visual C+++ Runtime (2010, aka msvcp100.dll) works fine, outside a single specific scenario (so far).
 * You can run Wine Steam games through Steam Linux using Steam's "Add Non-Steam Game..." feature.
-You'll need a valid .desktop file, seemingly pointing to a script in $PATH that properly executes the game.
+You'll need a valid .desktop file, pointing to a script in $PATH that properly executes the game.
     * In my test setup, the built-in msvcp100.dll blows up inside its DllMain, possibly due to issues with establishing stdin/stdout.
       Installing the real DLL (winetricks vcrun2010) works right.
     * The Steam overlay loads (!) and opens/closes correctly (!), but
       doesn't capture the mouse correctly (so close).
-    * Furthermore, Steam API calls from the client impact the injected Overlay - aka, Ethan Meteor Hunter sets the corner of popups, which is reflected.
+    * Furthermore, Steam API calls impact the injected Overlay.
+      Ethan Meteor Hunter sets the corner of popups, and the Overlay obeys.
 This is a bit of an unexpected surprise.
     * The content of the Overlay isn't tied to the real game.
 It's still the generic links and content.
 * Gametime is properly recorded!
-* libsteam_api.so is forward compatabile, so long as newer APIs aren't used (which will crash, hopefully quickly).
-The Source 1 SDK is behind the library used in Ethan Meteor Hunter, but doesn't seem to affect as it as Ethan doesn't use any weird API calls.
+* *libsteam_api.so* is forward compatible, so long as newer APIs aren't used (which will crash, hopefully quickly).
+The Source 1 SDK is behind the library used in Ethan Meteor Hunter, but it appears to run fine.
+  My guess is as long as the game doesn't use any new API calls, the older library will work fine.

 # Miscellaneous design notes